Medication Assisted Treatment Program

 Methadone is a medication prescribed by a physician to treat opioid addiction, in combination with intensive counseling and other recovery services.
 It is not indicated for the treatment of chronic pain.

 Admission Criteria: Adults dependent on opioids for one year or more.
-Clients must demonstrate previous failed treatment attempt(s).
+Clients must demonstrate previous unsuccessful treatment attempt(s).

 Suboxone is a medication prescribed by a physician to treat opioid addiction, in combination with intensive counseling and other recovery services.
 It is not indicated for the treatment of chronic pain.